collinwat/collinwat.github.com/_posts/2013-04-26-workflow-changes.md

 want to resize a pane with my mouse or scroll back with my mouse.
 Having that extra nicety just feels good.

 There is one draw back: mouse mode does not support selection.

-When I scroll back to find something, I can't select it and copy it.
-It will jump back to the command prompt.
-I'd love to figure out a way toget tmux selection with mouse select.
+When I scroll back to find something and select it, the mouse up event causes the buffer to jump back to the command prompt and deselects the selection.

 There are two ways around this: